Exploring the space of graphs with fixed discrete curvatures: Approximate graph reconstruction from curvatures

 \subsubsection{Target sequences}

 To guarantee target sequences which are realizable, we use curvature sequences of existing graphs.
 We consider graphs obtained from three widely-studied random graph models \cite{newman2010networks} and one real-world network.
 The considered graphs are as follows: \begin{itemize} \item \textbf{Erd\H{o}s--R\'{e}nyi (ER) random graph.} The graph has $n=500$ nodes and every pair of nodes is connected independently with probability $0.01$.
-These graphs result in a \emph{unimodal target sequence}.

-\item \textbf{Stochastic block model (SBM) random graph}.
+These graphs result in a \emph{unimodal target sequence}. \item \textbf{Stochastic block model (SBM) random graph}.
 The graph has $n=500$ nodes divided in two equal sized groups.
-Pairs of nodes in group $1$ are connected with probability $p=0.05$, in group $2$ with probability $0.01$ and pairs of nodes from different groups with probability $p=0.003$.
+Pairs of nodes in group $1$ are connected with probability $p=0.05$, in group $2$ with probability $p=0.01$ and pairs of nodes from different groups with probability $p=0.003$.
 These graphs result in a \emph{bimodal target sequence}.

 \item \textbf{Barab\'{a}si--Albert (BA) random graph.} The graph has $n=500$ nodes and is constructed by starting from a star graph with four nodes and then adding new nodes.
 Each new node is connected to three of the existing nodes with probability proportional to their degrees.
 These graphs result in a \emph{heavy-tailed target sequence}.